 In Depth Review

-Check out our in depth review of Contactology
+Check out our comprehensive review of Contactology

 Emma boasts over 40,000 users and they’re growing fast, having made Inc 500/5000 four times.
 Emma emphasizes the service end of email marketing and it shows in rave reviews of their customer service.
 Their drag and drop email editor is easy to use and they offer full image integration from Facebook and Flickr, which could mean the world to a small business looking for free image hosting.
 With prices starting at $45 per month for 1000 subscribers (unlimited sending) Emma is slightly more expensive than some other services, but as you work up the pay scale the prices become much more competitive.